k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 The artifacts are uploaded to the Fabric memory as **catalog_field_info** and **catalog_relations_info** [MTables](/articles/09_translations/06_mtables_overview.md).

-In addition, the following CSV-format files are created and saved in the Project under the  ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder:
+The following CSV-format files are created and saved in the Project under the  ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder:

 * **Field artifacts** files, with the following name format: ```catalog_field_info___<dataPlatform>_<schema>.csv```, (containing 3 underscores before the data platform name).
 * **Relation artifact** files, with the following name format: ```catalog_relations_info___<dataPlatform>_<schema>.csv```, (containing 3 underscores before the data platform name).
 It includes a list of *refersTo* relations with their properties (parent info, child info, origin).
 Note that these files are generated only from V8.3.1 onward.